 - Loyal customers boost brand recognition by frequently engaging with and endorsing your brand.

 - They contribute to a positive brand image through word-of-mouth recommendations and online reviews.
+Video reviews from satisfied customers are especially impactful, as they build trust and further enhance brand equity.

 - Their trust enhances brand equity, making your brand more attractive to potential new customers.